felipeoriani/nodejs-typescript-express-rest-api/README.md

 # task-service

-Task Service is a sample application used to handle tasks by User.
+Task Service is a sample application used to handle Tasks by User.
 The base structure of a `Task` is:

 ```typescript
 {